 Milford-Randolph

-The neighbourhood of Milford-Randolph is part of the city of Saint John, New Brunswick, which is located in the Greater Saint John metropolitan area.
+Milford-Randolph is a neighbourhood within Saint John, New Brunswick, which is situated in the Greater Saint John metropolitan area.

 Transportation